Extarys/friendica/view/theme/ash/README.md

 Coding a theme is much work but you will get a really good insight of the limitations of friendica and can start a discussion about doing things differently.
 So join the discussion at the friendica forums ;-)

-If anyone wants to contribute to this theme he/she is welcome to do this.
+If anyone wants to contribute to this theme he/she is welcome to do so.

 PS:
 Don't blame me too much for ugly code and hacks.
 Fix it ;-)